 This doesn’t make it impossible to contact customers on the Internet, however.
 While users do avoid commercial advertising of products and brands in which they are not interested, they are also aware that when it comes to finding necessary products and services, there is no better information channel than the Internet.
 And if someone is interested in making an acquisition, the Internet can greatly facilitate making a transaction.

 The best way to reach your ideal customer, then, is to become what they are interested in.
 At Arum Group we have been working on inbound marketing in the real estate sector for several years, approaching our clients in the most profitable and efficient way.
 This method allows the customers themselves to be the ones who, through their searches, arrive at digital assets, confirm that the product is what they are looking for and, by generating a relationship and an appropriate exchange of information throughout their customer journey, bring them closer to what they were looking for all along.
+Now we bring this knowledge to our clients’ projects as well as a HubSpot Solutions Provider, configuring and implementing this platform for marketing and sales.

 Real estate software for businesses